 The Persistence of Memory is aptly named, for the scene is indelibly memorable.
-Hard objects become inexplicably limp in this bleak and infinite dreamscape, while metal attracts ants like rotting flesh.
-Mastering what he called "the usual paralyzing tricks of eye-fooling," Dali painted with what he called "the most imperialist fury of precision," but only, he said, "to systematize confusion and thus to help discredit completely the world of reality."
-It is the classical Surrealist ambition, yet some literal reality is included too: the distant golden cliffs are the coast of Catalonia, Dali's home.
+Discredit of reality is the classical Surrealist ambition, yet some literal reality is included too: the distant golden cliffs are the coast of Catalonia, Dali's home.

-Those limp watches are as soft as overripe cheese-indeed "the camembert of time," in Dali's phrase.
-Here time must lose all meaning.
-Permanence goes with it: ants, a common theme in Dali's work, represent decay, particularly when they attack a gold watch, and become grotesquely organic.
 The monstrous fleshy creature draped across the painting's center is at once alien and familiar: an approximation of Dali's own face in profile, its long eyelashes seem disturbingly insectlike or even sexual, as does what may or may not be a tongue oozing from its nose like a fat snail.
 The year before this picture was painted, Dali formulated his "paranoiac-critical method," cultivating self-induced psychotic hallucinations in order to create art.
 "The difference between a madman and me," he said, "is that I am not mad."